AudD® is music recognition API.

 - Provide an HTTP URL for the file to be recognized.
-Our server will download and recognize the file.
+Our server will download the file and identify the music.
 Send the URL in the

-urlparameter, as a string.
-The parameter can be sent either in request body or query parameters, by GET or POST.
-This way is highly recommended.
+urlparameter as a string.
+The parameter can be sent either in the request body or query parameters, by GET or POST.
+We highly recommend sending files this way.
 If the file is available by URL, it's the easiest way to send it.

-- Post the file using multipart/form-data in the usual way files are uploaded by browser.
+- Post the file using multipart/form-data in the usual way browsers upload files.
 Send the file in the

 fileparameter, by POST.
-Recommended using if the file is not available by a URL (for example, if they are recorded locally or are not on a server).
+We recommend sending a file this way when the file is not available by a URL (for example, if they are recorded locally or are not on a server).

 - Send a base64 encoded file in the

 audioparameter, as a string, by POST.
-We really discourage the usage of this parameter and even don't list it below in the method descriptions, but we still support it as it can be useful in some frontend applications.
+We discourage using this parameter and even don't list it on this page in the method descriptions, but we still support it as it can be useful in some frontend applications.

 The API also supports async WebSockets: connect to

-wss://api.audd.io/ws/?api_token=[token] and send multiple requests (with files in binary form) without waiting for server's responses/results.
+wss://api.audd.io/ws/?api_token=[token] and send multiple requests (with files in binary form) without waiting for the server's responses/results.

-By default, the API responses are in the JSON format.
+By default, the API responses are in JSON format.

 All the responses contain the

-If the request was successfully processed but there's no matches, the
+If the server has successfully processed the request, but there are no matches, the

 result field could be